valsson-group/UNT-Chem-4660-5660-Fall2025/Lectures-HandsOn/Lecture-1_August-26-2025/Readme.md

 ### Folder Structure

-You should keep an organized structure of folder and file names.
+You should keep an organized structure of folders and file names.
 For example, it is a good practice to have a sub-folder for each lecture, system, or project, as you see relevant and helpful to keep an organized structure.

 **Note: please do not use spaces in file and folder names.
 Also, file and folder names are case sensitive on Linux**

 You should start by creating a new folder called `Runs` in your home folder to keep all runs for the course.
-You can do that by the following command
+You can do that with the following command

 ```
 mkdir Runs